-These recommendations are effective for accounting periods starting on January 1st, 2020 and will be the basis of EPRA's BPR Awards in 2021 and beyond.
+These recommendations are effective for the next annual reporting period starting after the publication of these guidelines (01/10/2024).
+These guidelines will be the basis of EPRA's BPR Awards in 2026 and beyond.
 These recommendations are supported by additional guidance as well as being updated for changes in IFRS and therefore it is advisable to refer to the live document on the EPRA website which can be found at: www.epra.com.